slipstream/SlipStreamDocumentation/docs/tutorials/ss/data-management-model.rst

 Data Management Model
 =====================

-The SlipStream multi-cloud object storage provides Write-Once, Read-Mostly (WORM) semantics.
+The SlipStream multi-cloud object storage provides **Write-Once, Read-Mostly (WORM) semantics**.
 That is, a particular object is created, populated with data, and then remains immutable for the rest of its lifecycle.
 This makes strategies for replication and caching easier to implement.

 Model Entities
 --------------